 When I think of the bed of my dreams—that all-encompassing, dreamlike, feels-like-a-cloud bed—I almost always imagine it overflowing with down pillows.
 Really, I imagine it over flowing with down everything: mattress, comforters, pillows, mattress toppers.
 But the pillows are most important.

 That said, down pillows may not be for everyone.
 And you can even find yourself waking up with a stiff neck if you get the wrong down pillow.

 More than any other pillow type, it’s important to get this one right.
 And that’s where we come in.
-Here’s a breakdown of the best down pillows for the money, why you might need one, and what to look for when you want to buy.
+Here’s a breakdown of the best and most comfortable down pillows for the money, why you might need one, and what to look for when you want to buy.
 Let’s dive in.

 Quick Picks: The 4 Best Down Pillows

 |Royal Hotel 100% Goose Down Pillow||A+|

 |Right Choice Down Alternative Pillow||B+|

 What is a down pillow?